Learn about the benefits workers get in Alberta, including pay, leave, holidays, and other workplace supports.

 Statutory Holidays

-Statutory Holidays in Canada are mandated federally and provincially, with most provinces observing 10 paid public holidays each year.
-Employers must provide eligible employees with their regular day’s wages for these public holidays
+Statutory Holidays in Canada are mandated federally and provincially, with most provinces observing an average of 5-10 paid public holidays each year.
+Common holidays recognized nationwide include:

 Failing to provide these mandatory benefits can result in significant penalties, so it’s essential to stay compliant.
 However, most employers go above and beyond the legal minimums to offer a more competitive package.